Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Colombia vs Industria Nacional de Gaseosas S.A. – INDEGA, April 2024, Counsil of State, Case No. 25000-23-37-000-2014-00372-01 (26674)

 INDEGA filed a tax return for FY2011 in which it concluded that its related party transactions had been conducted at arm’s length.
 Transfer prices had been determined using a TNMM with the operating margin over operating costs and expenses (ROTC) as the profit level indicator (PLI).
 Following an audit, the Colombian tax authorities issued a notice of additional taxable income.
 The notice was based on an assessment, where they had used return on capital employed (ROCE) instead of ROTC as the PLI.
 An appeal was filed with the Administrative Court, which later ruled in favour of INDEGA.
 The tax authorities then appealed to the Council of State.
-Judgement of the Court The Counsel of State upheld the decision of the Administrative Court and dismissed the tax authorities’ appeal.
+Judgment of the Court The Counsel of State upheld the decision of the Administrative Court and dismissed the tax authorities’ appeal.
 Excerpt in English “The adjustments that may be made in the context of the application of the transfer pricing regime do not entail disregarding the accounting reality of the applicant as the ...
 Read more

 Ireland vs "Service Ltd", February 2024, Tax Appeals Commission, Case No 59TACD2024